 CustomShow – Business Presentation Software

-Advantages – Ability to create customized and branded presentations; slide library; cloud-based; analytics; ability to conduct web meetings; connects to Sales Force; ability to deliver on-line and off-line as well as via multiple devices (desktop, iPad); great with video; can upload powerpoint slides and customize to your own brand standard
+Advantages – Ability to create customized and branded presentations; slide library; cloud-based; analytics; ability to conduct web meetings; connects to Sales Force; ability to deliver on-line and off-line as well as via multiple devices (desktop, iPad); great with video; can upload powerpoint slides and customize to your own brand standard; import powerpoint presentations into the software

 Disadvantages – More data intelligence could be added to their analytics platform

-Perfect For – Sales Professionals, Marketing Professionals, CEO’s, Design Agencies
+Perfect For – Marketing Teams, Sales Teams, Sales Professionals, Marketing Professionals, CEO’s, Design Agencies

 Summary – Clearslide purchased Sliderocket several years ago.
-If sales is important to you, Clearslide could be a good tool for you.
+If volume sales is important to you, Clearslide could be a good tool for you.
 There is more emphasis on the sales and tracking than the presentation creation side of the software.
-After going through a series C $50 million round of funding, the company is making investments into the software platform.
+After going through a series C $50 million round of funding, the company is focusing more on sales enablement more broadly and less on presentations specifically.
 Nonetheless, the tool is worth reviewing.

-Advantages – Can upload files from Keynote, Powerpoint, PDF, Excel and other formats; Good with Video; online delivery; slide sharing;
+Advantages – Can upload files from Keynote, Powerpoint, PDF, Excel and other formats; good metrics; online delivery; slide sharing

-Disadvantages – Interface is complex and limited in the ability to create “better looking presentation”
+Disadvantages – Interface is complex and limited in the ability to create “better looking presentation”; video isn’t seamlessly integrated into presentations.

 Summary – The mothership of powerpoint alternatives, they’ve been around for many years.
-Leveraging the concept of ZOOM and transitions to new spaces on a slide, they give the effect that the presention has not moved to a new slide.
+Leveraging the concept of ZOOM and transitions to new spaces on a slide, they give the effect that the presentation has not moved to a new slide.
 Prezi provides people with creating better style and effect in their presentations.
 Prezi uses the concept of Pathway Points instead of slides to give the visual cinematic appeal of their presentations.
+These guys just raised another $50 million in November in order to compete with Microsoft.

 Advantages – Present on multiple devices; can share with coworkers; can be used by practically anyone; easy to learn how to use; cost effective; can work on the presentation offline;